A common question we’re asked by business owners entering the digital space – how much does a website cost?

 For example, the domain name cars.com was sold for an insane price of $872 million!

-The benefit of purchasing a premium domain name can include lowered advertising costs, higher traffic, and ranking.
+The benefits of purchasing a premium domain name can include lowered advertising costs, higher traffic, and better ranking.
 If you’re interested in premium domain names, keep an eye on domain auctions that registrars like GoDaddy put up.

 Image via GoDaddy